11.6 C

 Objectives of the DeepSouth

-DeepSouth’s design approach is unique.
-It attempts to emulate the brain’s ability to learn, adapt, and process information in a highly parallel and distributed manner.
-This is a departure from traditional computing architectures, which are typically based on the von Neumann architecture.
+DeepSouth’s approach is different.
+It tries to mimic the brain’s ability to learn, adapt and process information in a massively parallel and distributed way.
+This is a departure from the von Neumann architecture that most computers are based on.

 One of the primary objectives of the DeepSouth project is to understand how the human brain, using just 20 watts of power, can process massive amounts of information.
 This understanding could lead to the development of more energy-efficient computing systems.

-“Progress in our understanding of how brains compute using neurons is hampered by our inability to simulate brain-like networks at scale,” said André van Schaik, director of the International Center for Neuromorphic Systems at Western Sydney University.
-He added that simulating neural network spikes on standard computers using graphics processing units and central processing units is very slow and energy-intensive.
-DeepSouth aims to change this scenario.
+“Simulating brain-like networks is the bottleneck in our understanding of how brains compute with neurons,” said André van Schaik, director of the International Center for Neuromorphic Systems at Western Sydney University.
+He said simulating neural network spikes on regular computers using graphics processing units and central processing units is slow and power hungry.
+DeepSouth will change that.

 Ralph Etienne-Cummings of Johns Hopkins University in Baltimore, who was not involved in the work, told New Scientist that DeepSouth will be a key milestone in the study of neuroscience.
 “If you’re trying to understand the brain, this will be the hardware to do this,” he said.